richiecarmichael/presentations/2020-developer-summit/client-side-mapping-and-analytics/presentation.md

 - X, Y coordinates must be in WGS84 in csv file.
 - Specify the layer's spatial reference to improve the performance.
-- Can pass data by a blob url.
 - Not supported:
   - No z-values support.
   - Cannot add, remove or update features.